BJMdotNET/pr1nc3/index.md

   * Topics might appear multiple times, for instance due to typographical differences.
   * Topics might be missing.
      * I try to go through every article and look for topics not yet in the database, but this is time-consuming.

-## Publications

-  * Publications sometimes have "bad" names, basically their domain name.
-     * Converting this into a proper name is a manual and time-consuming job.

 ## Collaboration